A Spectral Element Enrichment Wall-Model: Conclusions

 \section{Conclusions}

-In this work, we proposed an enriched basis wall-modeled LES approach for the spectral element method.
+In this work, we proposed the first enriched basis wall-modeled LES approach for the spectral element method.
 The enrichment framework augments the spectral element polynomial basis with a non-polynomial enrichment function.
 This enrichment function is an analytic law-of-the-wall function for the mean velocity profile in a turbulent boundary layer.
 Adding this function into the solution representation allows the enrichment to capture the large gradients while the polynomials capture the turbulent fluctuations.
 Additionally, the augmented solution accurately models the wall shear stresses without modification to the no-slip wall boundary conditions.
 As a result, the method can simulate high Reynolds number flows with large elements near the wall without unphysical oscillations.
+This model leverages the unique properties of the spectral element method to develop the enrichment framework and address the issue of unphysical regions in traditional wall-models.

 The enrichment wall-model was validated on a range of turbulent channel flow cases.
 It was shown that the method can accurately capture the mean velocity profile with WMLES of channel flows up to the wall, without an unphysical region that occurs in shear stress wall-models.
 Compared to SEM with a shear stress wall-model, the enriched model shows a significant improvement in the mean velocity profile for under-resolved cases.
 There is some underprediction of the rms quantities in the enrichment method, which will be the focus of future work.
-However, the method shows convergence to the DNS data with increased resolution.
+However, the method shows improved agreement to the DNS mean velocity profile and rms data with increased resolution.
 The model also demonstrates a separability between the mean flow captured by the enrichment function and the fluctuations captured by the polynomial basis.

+Future work will develop the method further for more challenging flows such as higher Reynolds numbers and flows with separations.
+For higher Reynolds number flows where $y_1^+<200$ is not possible, we plan to develop a dissipative filter compatible with the enrichment method to address the log-layer mismatch and under-prediction of rms quantities that come from buildup of energy in the large wavenumbers.
+For simulations with flow separation, more complex wall-functions, such as differential equation based wall-functions, can be directly incorporated into the enrichment framework.
+Additionally, a sensor will be developed to disable the enrichment in regions of flow separation because the polynomial solution and no-slip boundary conditions should be sufficient to resolve the flow.